SAM-Denton/samde/README.md

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/tags.gif">

 ### Sticky windows
 Sticky windows are windows that are visible on every tag.
-Programs can be made sticky by default in "rules" in the config file and you can toggle it off and on with super+backspace.
+Programs can be made sticky by default in "rules" in the [dwm config file](https://gitlab.com/SamDenton/dwm/-/blob/master/config.def.h) and you can toggle it off and on with super+backspace.

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/sticky.gif">